Security Basics: 101

 Protecting Devices

-Keep computer desktops, laptops, and smartphones protected with the latest O/S and application security patches, up-to-date anti-malware programs, and by learning to use mobile devices securely.
+Keep desktop computers, laptops, smartphones, and tablets protected with the latest operating system (OS) and application security patches, up-to-date anti-malware programs, and by learning to use mobile devices securely.

 Software Patching